pombredanne/bocadillo/docs/guides/ingredients/async.md

 ```

 ::: warning CAVEAT
-Lazy ingredients can only be **session-scoped**.
-If it could be app-scoped and shared accross sessions, Bocadillo would have no way to know whether it has already been awaited in another session.
+Lazy ingredients can only be **request-scoped**.
+If it could be app-scoped, Bocadillo would have no way to know whether it has already been awaited when handling another connection.
 :::